Probing the Axion-Photon-Dark Photon Interaction at Future $e^+e^-$ Colliders: Introduction

 Both axions and dark photons are typically light and feebly interacting with the visible sector through higher-dimensional operators or a kinetic mixing term.
 Of particular interest is the possibility of an interaction vertex involving an axion, a photon, and a dark photon, which can arise naturally in UV completions involving heavy fermions charged under both SM and dark gauge groups~\cite{Kaneta:2016wvf,Zuowei:2025}.
 This interaction gives rise to a rich phenomenology not only in astrophysical and cosmological contexts~\cite{Kaneta:2017wfh, Choi:2018mvk, Kalashev:2018bra, Choi:2019jwx, Hook:2019hdk, Arias:2020tzl, Hook:2021ous, Domcke:2021yuz, Gutierrez:2021gol, Carenza:2023qxh, Hook:2023smg, Hong:2023fcy, Broadberry:2024yjw}, but also in collider and reactor experiments, where it leads to distinctive signatures beyond those induced by kinetic mixing alone~\cite{Biswas:2019lcp, Deniverville:2020rbv, Lane:2023eno, Jodlowski:2023yne}.
 Moreover, the interaction of the axion--photon--dark photon has also been studied in various other contexts~\cite{Chen:2024jbr, Ding:2025eqq}.

 In this work, we explore the phenomenology of the axion--photon--dark photon interaction at LEP II and future lepton colliders.
 In particular, we study processes $e^+ e^- \to \gamma'$ and $e^+ e^- \to \gamma' a$ followed by decay $\gamma' \to \gamma a$, where $\gamma'$ and $a$ represent dark photon and axion, respectively.
 These processes yield the same collider signature consisting of a single photon plus missing energy, as the axion escapes detection.
 The single-photon signature is especially clean at lepton colliders because of the relatively low and well-understood backgrounds.
-We analyze existing data from LEP II to place constraints on the axion--dark photon--photon coupling and then project the sensitivity of future machines such as the International Linear Collider (ILC)~\cite{LCCPhysicsWorkingGroup:2019fvj} , the Future Circular Collider (FCC-ee)~\cite{FCC:2018evy} , and the Circular Electron--Positron Collider (CEPC)~\cite{CEPCStudyGroup:2023quu}.
+We analyze existing data from LEP II to place constraints on the axion--dark photon--photon coupling and then project the sensitivity of future machines such as the International Linear Collider (ILC)~\cite{ILC:2013jhg, LCCPhysicsWorkingGroup:2019fvj} , the Future Circular Collider (FCC-ee)~\cite{FCC:2018evy}, and the Circular Electron--Positron Collider (CEPC)~\cite{CEPCStudyGroup:2023quu}.
 In addition, we demonstrate that the recoil mass spectrum in these events contains a distinctive maximum feature that can be used to reconstruct the mass of dark photon.
+We also demonstrate the enhancement of the signal significance using the longitudinal polarized beams at the ILC.

 This paper is organized as follows.
-In Section \ref{sec:themodel}, we present the theoretical framework; in Section \ref{sec:signature}, we analyze the signal at LEP and future colliders; finally, we conclude our findings in Section \ref{sec:conclusion}.
+In Section \ref{sec:themodel}, we present the theoretical framework; in Section \ref{sec:signature}, we analyze the signal at LEP and future colliders; in Section \ref{sec:pol} we analyze the signal at ILC with polarized beams; finally, we conclude our findings in Section \ref{sec:conclusion}.